ivadomed/ivadomed/docs/source/configuration_file.rst

 default\_model (Mandatory)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dict.
-Define the default model (``Unet``) and mandatory parameters that are common to all available architectures (listed in the :ref:`models:Models` section).
-For more specific models (see below), the default parameters are merged with the parameters that are specific to the tailored model.
+Dictionary.
+Define the default model (``Unet``) and mandatory parameters that are common to all available :ref:`architectures`.
+For custom architectures (see below), the default parameters are merged with the parameters that are specific to the tailored architecture.

 - ``name``: ``Unet`` (default)
 - ``dropout_rate``: Float (e.g. 0.4).